web-fountain/react-atx-database/README.md

 At this point, you can use a db client to connect to the database locally to verify that the tables and seed data were indeed initialized.

-You can also `podman exec -it local-pg bash` and follow the above instructions to verify.
+You can also `podman exec -it local-pg bash` or `docker exec -it local-pg bash` and follow the above instructions to verify.

 # Helpful Commands

 ### Stop Container
 `podman container stop local-pg`
+`docker container stop local-pg`

 ### Start Container
 `podman container start local-pg`
+`docker container start local-pg`

 ### Remove Container
 `podman container rm local-pg -f`
+`docker container rm local-pg -f`

 ### Create Volume
 `podman volume create pgdata`
+`docker volume create pgdata`

 ### Remove Volume
 `podman volume rm pgdata`
+`docker volume rm pgdata`

 [podman]: https://podman.io